michaelgale/toolbox-py/README.rst

 Installation
 ------------

-The **toolbox-py** package can be installed directly from the source code:
+The **toolbox** package can be installed directly from the source code:

 .. code-block:: shell